Breakthrough For Fast Charging Of Electric Trucks - Volvo Trucks Launches New Service

 This is how Volvo Trucks' charging service works:

 The charging service is part of Volvo Connect, Volvo Trucks' interface for digital services.
 The customer can find and pay for the charging via Volvo Connect and a mobile app.
 A digital map shows the charging stations and if they are available.
 In the near future booking of charging time will be possible.
+The charging service is part of Volvo Connect, Volvo Trucks' interface for digital services.
 When arriving at a charging station, the customer uses a card or a mobile app for identification and to start the charging.
 The customer receives one, consolidated invoice.

-*Volvo's charging service will in the first wave provide seamless access to 29 charging stations operated by OKQ8.
+*Volvo's charging service will in the first wave provide seamless access to the 29 charging stations that are operated by OKQ8.

 The charging stations will be powered by green electricity.